 After a nice relaxing night, we woke up for the marvelous breakfast prepared by Gisèle with French bread and home-made jam (made by herself).
 Quite early in the morning we were already on our way to Grignan.
 This village was recommended to us by Gisèle who called the tourist office in the morning to get some information about the most beautiful lavender fields at that moment.

-On our way towards Grignan, we made a stop in the outskirts of Châteaurenard, where we found a beautiful lavender field, which was not very large, but the lavender was blooming and the scent was so intense that made us feel ourself in a real wonderland.
 When Gábor was able to get me out of the lavender field, we continued our trip towards Grignan, and after leaving the main road, we entered on a road which we could simply call lavender paradise.
 There were dozens of beautiful blooming lavender fields there and we stopped every 5 minutes to enjoy this purple colored heaven.

 COLLIURE, one of the most beautiful villages in Southern France